TitansProductions/tp_ranch/README.md

 1. To clear the area such as trees, bushes, grass, you can use: https://github.com/Spooni-Development/spooni_vegmod (SPOONI VEGMOD)
 2. To add furnitures - objects you can use a script that i provide for free: https://github.com/TitansProductions/tp_objectloader

+## How can you create the best ranches.

+We personally use SPOONI `Spooni_Stables_pack` and `Spooni_Stables2` which are the best custom streamed objects to be used for creating ranches.
+As mentioned above, if you already have those or you buy them from SPOONI, you can use https://github.com/TitansProductions/tp_objectloader which is our objectloader for placing objects to the desired positions without streaming but only through a configuration file.

 # Configuration Tutorials & Tips

 The following explanation is related to a ranch creation - configuration since there are a lot of features and options.
 We will start from each configuration option which can be hard to understand what it requires.